nunofachada/cf4ocl/docs/userguide.md

 Methods are implemented as functions which accept the object on which they operate as the first parameter.
-When useful, function-like macros are also used as objects methods, such as the case of the
+When useful, function-like macros are also used as object methods, such as the case of the
 @ref ug_getinfo "info macros".
-Polymorphism is not used, as the so called "abstract" methods are just functions which provide common operations to the concrete classes, and are called by the concrete methods.
+Polymorphism is not used, as the so called "abstract" methods are just functions which provide common operations to concrete methods, named differently for each concrete class.
+For example, the ::ccl_dev_container_get_device() abstract method is called by the ::ccl_context_get_device(), ::ccl_platform_get_device() and ::ccl_program_get_device() concrete methods, for which it provides common functionality.

 The _cf4ocl_ class hierarchy is shown in the following inheritance
 diagram: